 The final chapter of the Addis Agenda considers how the international community should monitor implementation of the agreed actions.
 It emphasizes the importance of the availability and use of high quality disaggregated data for policy making and monitoring progress of implementation of the Addis Agenda and the 2030 Agenda, and prioritizes capacity building in this area.
 The Addis Agenda marks the first time that data issues have received such comprehensive treatment in the Financing for Development (FfD) process, reflecting a deeper appreciation of the importance of their role in strengthening domestic capacity in all areas, as well as promoting transparency and accountability.

 This section follows up on the commitments on data completeness, data quality, disaggregation and availability.
-It also addresses the potential of new sources of data to complement traditional sources of statistical information; progress on the development of specific measures and tools; transparency and needs assessment; and capacity building efforts in this context.
+It also addresses the potential of new sources of data to complement traditional sources of statistical information; progress on the development of specific measures and tools; and statistical capacity building efforts and funding requirements.
 Work on data monitoring falls in two main areas: statistical efforts and capacities for the monitoring of the development of specific measures and tools, and efforts on economic and financial data.
-Each area involved different actors and institutions.
+Each area involves different actors and institutions.